RA-Rob/rift/docs/command-reference.rst

 input-add
 ~~~~~~~~~

 Add input files from source to target directory using atomic copy operations.
+Successfully processed files are moved to a processed directory to prevent reprocessing.

 .. code-block:: bash